-The B.Tech in Marketing & Retail Business Management will be phasing out and the Advanced Diploma in Management Sciences is to be introduced in 2019 and the Post Graduate Diploma in Management Sciences is to be introduced in 2020.
+The B.Tech in Marketing & Retail Business Management will be phasing out and the Advanced Diploma in Management Sciences is to be introduced in 2020 and the Post Graduate Diploma in Management Sciences is to be introduced in 2021.
+There will be no new intake for BTech in 2020.